top of page

 “The views expressed are those of the author(s) and do not reflect the official policy of the Defense Health Agency, the Department of the Army, the Department of Defense, or the U.S. Government.”

-NO MEDICAL ADVICE IS GIVEN NOR PROVIDED ON THIS WEBSITE.
-SUCH INFORMATION WHICH MAY BE MEDICAL IN NATURE IS INFORMATION ONLY FOR THE USE OF LICENSED AND EXPERIENCED MEDICAL PRACTITIONERS.
-A READER INTERESTED IN MEDICAL ADVICE OR MEDICAL TREATMENT SHOULD CONSULT A MEDICAL PRACTIONER WITH AN APPROPRIATE SPECIALTY WHO IS PROPERLY LICENSED IN THE READER’S JURISDICTION
+NO MEDICAL ADVICE IS GIVEN OR PROVIDED ON THIS WEBSITE.
+SUCH INFORMATION, WHICH MAY BE MEDICAL IN NATURE, IS INFORMATION ONLY FOR THE USE OF LICENSED AND EXPERIENCED MEDICAL PRACTITIONERS.
+A READER INTERESTED IN MEDICAL ADVICE OR MEDICAL TREATMENT SHOULD CONSULT A MEDICAL PRACTIONER WITH AN APPROPRIATE SPECIALTY WHO IS PROPERLY LICENSED IN THE READER’S JURISDICTION.

 SPECIALTIES